Justbeingjustin/simple-smtp-email/README.md

 ## Useage

-You can simply create an email object with email details.
-Finally, you can send an email.
+You can simply create an email object with email details and send an email.

 ```csharp
 using SimpleEmail;